 - Stay ahead of the new trends.
 Participate in relevant TikTok challenges, use trendy background or transitions to make your video more captivating.
 Also, you can benefit from partnering with influencers on TikTok.
 We’ll talk more about this in a bit.

-?
-Tip: Broad audience + creative FTW ?.
-According to Savannah, you should have at least 3-5 creatives in an ad group to maximize your campaign performance.
+Tip: Broad audience + creative FTW.
+According to Savannah, you should’ve at least 3-5 creatives in an ad group to maximize your campaign performance.

 Take advantage of TikTok influencer campaigns